zulip/zulip/help/invite-new-users.md

 {end_tabs}

 !!! warn ""
-    **Warning**: Creating an account using a personal invitation link does not require the user to authenticate using a [configured authentication method](/help/configure-authentication-methods).
+    **Warning**: When an account is created by accepting an email invitation, the user is immediately logged in to their new account.
+    Any restrictions on [allowed authentication
+    methods](/help/configure-authentication-methods) are not applied.

 ## Create a reusable invitation link